-(The accompanying notes are an integral part of these financial statements)
+(The accompanying notes are an integral part of these condensed interim financial statements)

-Notes to Condensed Interim Financial Statements (unaudited) For The Three Months Ended September 30, 2011 and 2010
+Notes to Condensed Interim Financial Statements (unaudited)

 1. Nature of Business and Continuance of Operation

 Pacific Imperial Mines Inc. ("the Company") was incorporated under the British Columbia Company Act on September 18, 1987 and is now governed by the British Columbia Business Corporations Act.
 The Company's shares are listed on the TSX Venture Exchange.
 The Company's principal office is located at Suite 1700, 700 West Pender Street, Vancouver, BC V6C 1G8.